Fred Astaire: 1899–1916: Early life and career

-Astaire's father, Fritz Austerlitz, arrived in New York City at the age of 25 on October 26, 1893, at Ellis Island.
+Astaire's father Fritz Austerlitz arrived in New York City at the age of 25 on October 26, 1893, at Ellis Island.
 Fritz was seeking work in the brewing trade and moved to Omaha, Nebraska, where he was employed by the Storz Brewing Company.
-Astaire's mother dreamed of escaping Omaha by her children's talents.
-Astaire's older sister, Adele, was an instinctive dancer and singer early in her childhood.
-Johanna planned a "brother and sister act", common in vaudeville at the time, for her two children.
-Although Fred refused dance lessons at first, he easily mimicked his older sister's steps and took up piano, accordion, and clarinet.
+Astaire's mother dreamed of escaping Omaha by means of her children's talents.
+Astaire's older sister Adele was an instinctive dancer and singer early in her childhood.
+Johanna planned a brother-and-sister act, common in vaudeville at the time, for her two children.
+Although Fred refused dance lessons at first, he easily mimicked his older sister's steps and learned piano, accordion and clarinet.

 When their father lost his job, the family moved to New York City in January 1905 to launch the show business careers of the children.
 They began training at the Alvieni Master School of the Theatre and Academy of Cultural Arts.
-Fred and Adele's mother suggested they change their name to "Astaire", as she felt "Austerlitz" was reminiscent of the Battle of Austerlitz.
-Family legend attributes the name to an uncle surnamed "L'Astaire".
+Fred and Adele's mother suggested that they change their name to Astaire, as she felt that Austerlitz was reminiscent of the Battle of Austerlitz.
+Family legend attributes the name to an uncle surnamed L'Astaire.

-They were taught dance, speaking, and singing in preparation for developing an act.
+The children were taught dance, speaking and singing in preparation for developing an act.
 Their first act was called Juvenile Artists Presenting an Electric Musical Toe-Dancing Novelty.
-Fred wore a top hat and tails in the first half and a lobster outfit in the second.
-In an interview, Astaire's daughter, Ava Astaire McKenzie, observed that they often put Fred in a top hat to make him look taller.
-In November 1905, the goofy act debuted in Keyport, New Jersey, at a "tryout theater".
-The local paper wrote, "the Astaires are the greatest child act in vaudeville."
+Astaire wore a top hat and tails in the first half and a lobster outfit in the second.
+In an interview, Astaire's daughter Ava Astaire McKenzie, observed that he was often given a top hat to make him look taller.
+In November 1905, the comedic act debuted in Keyport, New Jersey at a "tryout theater."
+The local paper wrote that "the Astaires are the greatest child act in vaudeville."

-As a result of their father's salesmanship, Fred and Adele landed a major contract and played the Orpheum Circuit in the Midwest, Western and some Southern cities in the US.
-Soon Adele grew to at least three inches taller than Fred, and the pair began to look incongruous.
-The family decided to take a two-year break from show business to let time take its course and to avoid trouble from the Gerry Society and the child labor laws of the time.
-In 1912, Fred became an Episcopalian.
-The career of the Astaire siblings resumed with mixed fortunes, though with increasing skill and polish, as they began to incorporate tap dancing into their routines.
-Astaire's dancing was inspired by Bill "Bojangles" Robinson and John "Bubbles" Sublett.
-From vaudeville dancer Aurelio Coccia, they learned the tango, waltz, and other ballroom dances popularized by Vernon and Irene Castle.
+As a result of their father's salesmanship, Fred and Adele Astaire landed a major contract and played the Orpheum Circuit in the Midwest, West and some Southern cities in the U.S. Soon Adele grew to at least three inches taller than Fred, and the pair began to look incongruous.
+The family decided to take a two-year break from show business to let time take its course and to avoid trouble from the Gerry Society and the child-labor laws of the time.
+In 1912, Astaire became an Episcopalian.
+The career of the Astaire siblings resumed with mixed fortunes, but with increasing skill and polish, as they began to incorporate tap dancing into their act.
+From vaudeville dancer Aurelio Coccia they learned the tango, waltz and other ballroom dances popularized by Vernon and Irene Castle.
 Some sources state that the Astaire siblings appeared in a 1915 film titled Fanchon, the Cricket, starring Mary Pickford, but the Astaires have consistently denied this.